-Who knew that kindergartners who share, cooperate and help are more likely to be successful later in life?
+Did you know that kindergartners who share, cooperate and help are more likely to succeed later in life?

-That is exactly what researchers from Pennsylvania State University found after analyzing 753 children in Durham, N.C., Seattle, Nashville and rural Pennsylvania.
-The kindergartners were evaluated on a range of social behaviors including their ability to resolve peer problems, listen to others, share materials, cooperate and be helpful.
+That’s exactly what researchers from Pennsylvania State University found when they analyzed 753 children in Durham, N.C., Seattle, Nashville and rural Pennsylvania.
+Specifically, they evaluated kindergartners on various social behaviors – including their ability to resolve peer problems, listen to others, share materials, cooperate and be helpful.
 The research team monitored the students until they turned 25.